 But a DUI conviction can make your life more challenging for a period of time.
-In addition to losing your driver's license, you will likely receive a higher insurance rate when companies see the mark on your record.
-If you are applying to jobs that require you to drive while on-the-clock you may have a difficult time finding employment, as a driver with a DUI conviction can be a liability to the company.
+In addition to losing your driver’s license, you will likely receive a higher insurance rate when companies see the mark on your record.
+If you are applying to jobs that require you to drive while on the clock, you may have difficulty finding employment, as a driver with a DUI conviction can be a liability to the company.

 For this reason, you must hire an experienced criminal defense attorney.
 It may be possible to have your DUI charges reduced or dismissed.